New Tolling Technology

 In addition to working on E-470 tolling equipment, the Authority also supported its partners at the Colorado Department of Transportation and its tolling arm, the Colorado Transportation Investment Office (CTIO), in the go-live of the I-70 Mountain Express Lanes.
 The next generation lane toll system was installed and integrated at this new location as well.
 Tolling began on the Westbound Mountain Express Lanes in early July 2022.
 The 12-mile managed lane stretches from the Veterans Memorial Tunnel to Empire.

 Potential Travel Impacts

 Below you will find a list of each E-470 tolling point and the anticipated installation date.
-At least one lane of travel will remain open during the work at these locations.
+At least one lane of travel will remain open during the work at most locations, but those with full ramp closures will have an asterisk (*) beside the date.
 Due to the nature of the work completed during an NGLTS conversion, weather can significantly impact the ability to install new equipment.
 This schedule will likely change, so keep an eye on E-470’s Twitter page for the latest traffic advisories.
 Click here to view a map of E-470, which labels toll plazas A-E. NB = northbound and SB = southbound.